 In order to assess that, we need to run some tests on how well it handles its security and whether the speed is satisfactory or not.
 Notice how we’ve mentioned security first?
 Well, the order of importance is exactly this one, since we believe that speed doesn’t matter at all if security is not handled accordingly.

-The security tests will be run on the IPX platform and the results will be posted here, so that you can compare them to yours (we encourage you to take the same tests and post the results) and the speed tests will be handled by Netflix’s fast.com service, since we believe it yields results that are more accurate to our cause than the traditional Ookla Speedtest.
+The security tests will be run as we’ve explained in this article and the results will be posted below so that you can compare them to yours (we encourage you to take the same tests and post the results).

 Freshly baked security results

 As promised, we didn’t skip a beat and brought you the results of our security tests.
-For those of you who don’t like waiting, you can view the results of our tests by accessing this link.
+For those of you who don’t like waiting, you can view the results of our tests below:

 Speed results are in!

 Now that we’re done testing for flaws and leaks, we can start focusing on speed values.
-Ideally, VPN providers should be able to provide its customers with both secure and fast servers, especially since little to no providers offer their services for free.
+Ideally, VPN providers should be able to provide its customers with both secure and fast servers, especially since very few providers offer their services for free.

 However, we’ll see exactly where Private Internet Access stands in this situation; it’s got good security, but does it also have lightning-fast servers?
 Let’s find out.

-As you can see, the speed tests yielded great results and, more so, locations that are not exactly popular for their groundbreaking connection performances had generated outstanding speed values.
+As you can see, the speed tests yielded great results and, more so, locations that are not exactly popular for their groundbreaking connection performances have generated outstanding speed values.
 Good job, PIA!

 The customer support